teJab-2610/RMeadme_Revive/README.md

     python backend.py

-Setting up the frontend :
+##Setting up the frontend :

-Open the extension list in your browser settings: [chrome://extensions](chrome://extensions)/[brave://extensions](brave://extensions)/[edge://extensions](edge://extensions)
+1.Open the extension list in your browser settings: [chrome://extensions](chrome://extensions)/[brave://extensions](brave://extensions)/[edge://extensions](edge://extensions)

-Enable **Developer mode**
+1.Enable **Developer mode**

-Click on **Load unpacked** and select the folder named **"Frontend"** containing the extension files.
+1.Click on **Load unpacked** and select the folder named **"Frontend"** containing the extension files.

-The extension should now appear in the list of installed extensions.
+1.The extension should now appear in the list of installed extensions.
 Enable it if it's not already enabled.

 #Usage :